LIFE IN THE SIXTH FORM

 The message of Christianity is at the heart of all our activities and our Sixth Form students are greatly valued for the part they play in the spiritual and caring life of the school.
 We endeavour to foster an atmosphere of kindness and acceptance so that every member of our Sixth From may enjoy their time with us and feel a part of our community.

 This Catholic ethos extends to giving service within the wider school and charity work.
 Some students become part of the Chaplaincy Team and make a highly valued contribution to the liturgical life of the school.
 Sixth Form students are also encouraged to help younger pupils by volunteering for peer mentoring or reading programmes.

-Choosing what you want to do when you leave school can be daunting, but we provide substantial careers support in the form of work experience opportunities, CV writing and interview skills workshops, careers and university fairs, UCAS support and the services of an indepndent careers advisor.
-Our Sixth Form Team are also always on hand to offer informal advice and assistance.
+Choosing what you want to do when you leave school can be daunting, but we provide substantial careers support in the form of work experience opportunities, CV writing and interview skills workshops, careers and university fairs, UCAS support and the services of an independent Careers Advisor.
+Our Sixth Form Team is also always on hand to offer informal advice and assistance.

 From the time you enter the Sixth Form, students are encouraged to explore the types of careers/pathways that may be of interest to them.
 All Year 12 students undertake a two week work experience placement during the summer term and specialist advice is offered for university applications.